Stabilization Bounds for Linear Finite Dynamical Systems: Acknowledgements

 \section{Acknowledgements}

-I would like to thank Karl-Olof Lindahl and Per-Anders Svensson at Linn\ae us University for productive discussions, pointers to literature, and for corrections and improvements of earlier drafts of this paper.
+I would like to thank the referee for valuable comments on how to improve this paper.
+I would also like to thank Karl-Olof Lindahl and Per-Anders Svensson at Linn\ae us University for productive discussions, pointers to literature, and for corrections and improvements of earlier drafts of this paper.